+NIPA provides the practical information and effective, relevant designation programs that are necessary to achieve career advancement and improve day-to-day performance.
 Through NIPA’s Accredited Pension Administrator (APA) and Accredited Pension Representative (APR) programs, you will earn a prestigious designation that carries with it a sense of personal accomplishment and demonstrates your commitment to the retirement plan industry.

 The Accredited Pension Administrator (APA) designation is earned by the successful completion of four study courses and examinations covering all aspects of plan administration.
 The APA is maintained by annually completing 15 hours of continuing education and current NIPA membership.
 Potential APAs include pension administrators, retirement relationship managers and ERISA compliance specialists.

 The Accredited Pension Representative (APR) designation is earned by the successful completion of two study courses and examinations covering the fundamentals of retirement plans with an emphasis on defined contribution plans and investment philosophy.
-The APR also requires an FINRA Series 6, 7, 65, 66 or 24 license, or an insurance license, and is maintained by annually completing 10 hours of continuing education and current NIPA membership.
+The APR also requires a FINRA Series 6, 7, 65, 66 or 24 license, or an insurance license, and is maintained by annually completing 10 hours of continuing education and current NIPA membership.
 Potential APRs include retirement plan personnel, financial consultants/planners and Registered Investment Advisors.

 Additional APA/APR Designation Program Information: